 Inside Oberlo, for example, the “Shipping filter on a product’s page lets you see the rates for sending items to specific countries.
-So if you want to ship items to the US, you can use the auto-complete text field to lay a filter on your product options.
+So if you want to ship items to the US, you can type the country’s name to get an idea of shipping rates.

 2. Work With the Best Suppliers

 There are a few ways to gauge the reliability of potential suppliers.
-Our favorite method is to order products for yourself.
+Our favorite method is to order product samples for yourself.
 Put yourself in your shoppers’ shoes, and see what international shipping looks like from their perspective.
 This will give you a chance to scope out the product’s packaging, see how long delivery takes, and maybe even contact the supplier with a question.

 3. Explore More Markets

 The US, UK, Australia, and Canada are powerhouse markets for Oberlo users.

 But there are plenty more markets that facilitate fast shipping – especially if you have a good understanding of how international deliveries work.

 For example, Malaysia and the Philippines both account for more dropshipping sales than their populations would suggest.
 There could be lots of reasons for that.
 Both countries have large English-speaking populations and high Facebook penetration, so they speak ecommerce’s biggest language and are tech savvy.